Gourde scores in OT to lift Lightning over Hurricanes 3-2 - WHIZ News

 Carolina and Florida are tied for the Central Division lead with 63 points, though the Hurricanes have two games in hand.
 The defending Stanley Cup champion Lightning are one point behind the co-leaders.

-Gourde found a loose puck alone in the right circle and after his initial shot was stopped by Mrazek, Gourde was able to put in the rebound before the Carolina goaltender could reach back.
+Gourde found a loose puck alone in the right circle and, after his initial shot was stopped by Mrazek, was able to put in the rebound before the Carolina goaltender could reach back.
 It was Gourde’s 16th goal of the season.

+“I tried to get a shot off as quick as I could and was fortunate enough to get a rebound,’’ Gourde said.
+“I just followed through with it and then go to the net and that’s where usually I score my goals.’’

+Killorn picked up an assist on the winner to complete the Gordie Howe hat trick with a goal, an assist and a fight — which came in the third period against Jake Gardiner after Killorn delivered an open-ice hit on Martin Necas.

 Killorn opened the scoring after taking a pass from Tyler Johnson off the boards to skate in on a breakaway.
 Killorn pulled the puck to his backhand and lifted the shot over Mrazek at 14:42.